Dahc-Dragyn/Mathhelper/README.md

     * `mode(data)`: Calculates the mode(s) of a dataset.
     * `variance(data)`: Calculates the variance of a dataset.
     * `standard_deviation(data)`: Calculates the standard deviation of a dataset.
-    * (Add more statistics functions here as you implement them)

 ## Installation